theslic/Homelessness-Analysis/README.md

 # Homelessness Analysis
 ## Description
-In this project we want to look into homelessness and analyze different factors on the different kinds of homelessness.
+In this project we want to look into homelessness and analyze different factors on the different kinds of homelessness and what factors could lead to them.

 ## Data
 05b_analysis_file_update.csv